ippontech/blog-usa/posts/tips-and-reminders-for-using-docker-daily.md

 1c2c18ca14b3        jwilder/nginx-proxy                           reverseproxy_nginx-proxy_1   0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp   Up 7 minutes
 185859d2f7c6        portainer/portainer                           portainer                    0.0.0.0:9000->9000/tcp                     Up 5 hours
 ```
-Now, all the information fits in lines in a beautiful table.
+Now, all the information fits into lines in a beautiful table.
-Well, for me, there’s missing information: *IP addresses*.
+Well, for me, there is still missing information: *IP addresses*.
 I have chosen an [*ajohnstone*’s proposition](https://github.com/moby/moby/issues/8786#issuecomment-70937823) which I find efficient but can still be improved:
 ```
 $function docker-ips() {